SvenTiigi/YouTubePlayerKit/README.md

 ## Usage

-A YouTube player can be easily rendered when using `SwiftUI` by declaring a `YouTubePlayerView`.
+A YouTube player can be easily displayed when using `SwiftUI` by declaring a `YouTubePlayerView`.

 ```swift
 import SwiftUI